-Set well back from the road with plenty of parking at the front, there is no garden but some strategically placed plants soften the approach a little and, once inside, Peter Byrne and Siobhan Sweeney’s restaurant is warm and welcoming.
+Set well back from the road with plenty of parking at the front, Peter Byrne and Siobhan Sweeney’s restaurant is warm and welcoming.

-Peter shows arriving guests up to the first floor bar, where the luckiest guests will get seats at a corner table with big windows on both sides and views over the harbour.
+Arriving guests are shown up to the first floor bar, where the luckiest will get seats at a corner table with big windows on both sides and views over the harbour.

-Waiting here for your table is no hardship, but once orders are taken from Siobhan’s down-to-earth à la carte menu, offering nine or ten choices on each course you’ll be whisked away downstairs again, to an atmospheric dining room with a big open fire, lots of wood and good art on the walls.
+Waiting here for your table is no hardship, but once orders are taken from Ballymaloe-trained Siobhan’s down-to-earth à la carte menu, offering seven or eight choices on each course, you’ll be whisked away downstairs again to an atmospheric dining room with a big open fire, lots of wood and good art on the walls.

-Specialities here include a really good house chowder served with home-baked brown bread and, along with a well-judged range of favourites, you’ll find some less usual dishes too, such as crispy fried whitebait, whole boned quail and a delicious deeply flavoured tagine.
+Specialities include a really good house chowder served with home-baked brown bread and, along with a well-judged range of favourites, you’ll find some less usual dishes too, such as a classic cassoulet, whole boned quail or a Keralan vegetable curry.

 Quality ingredients are handled with creativity and culinary skill all the way to your table.
 Starters might include treats such as Parmesan and truffle beignets, Donegal crabmeat and salmon paupiettes or roasted fresh figs filled with Cashel Blue cheese and Parma ham, baked and drizzled with port and Marsala jus – just exquisite.